navkiran/TOPSIS-navkiran/README.md

 ## Installation
 `pip install topsis_navkiran`

-*Note the name has an underscore not a hyphen*
+*Note the name has an underscore not a hyphen.
+If installation gives error or package is not found after installing, install as sudo*
+*Recommended - test it out in a virtual environment.*

 ## Upgrade
 `pip install topsis_navkiran --upgrade`